Clay8288/FrontendMentor/README.md

 # FrontendMentor

-Hello and welcome to my Frontend Mentor page.
+Hello and welcome to my Frontend Mentor page.<br/>;
-You will find all my challenges and the link to each site.
+You will find all my challenges and the link to each site.<br/>;
-Feel free to give your opinion on best practices.
+Feel free to give your opinion on best practices.<br/>;

 ## Table of contents